 Sales brochures, emails, contracts, finance agreements, pitch licences, fee schedules, resale correspondence and complaint replies can help show what was promised and what later happened.

-Unexpected pitch fees, service charges, commission, maintenance costs or annual increases can make caravan ownership far more expensive than expected.
+Review unexpected pitch fees, service charges, commission, maintenance costs or annual increases.

 Return to the main holiday park, caravan and lodge dispute guide.